tensorflow/tfjs-converter/README.md

 A 2-step process to import your model:

-1. [A python conversion script](./python/tensorflowjs/converter.py) that converts from a TensorFlow SavedModel to a web friendly format.
+1. A python pip package to convert a TensorFlow SavedModel to a web friendly format.
 If you already have a converted model, or are using an already hosted model (e.g. MobileNet), skip this step.
 2. [Javascript API](./src/executor/tf_model.ts), for loading and running inference.

 ## Step 1: Converting a [SavedModel](https://github.com/tensorflow/tensorflow/blob/master/tensorflow/python/saved_model/README.md) to a web-friendly format